LexData-Labs/Lex_Vision/CPU_MODE_CHANGES.md

 # CPU Mode Configuration - Summary of Changes

 ## Overview
-The Lex Vision system has been configured to run in **CPU-only mode by default**.
+The LexVision system has been configured to run in **CPU-only mode by default**.
 This makes the system more accessible and eliminates the need for NVIDIA GPU hardware and CUDA drivers.

 ## Changes Made